kaavyyaashri/kaavyyaashri/README.md

 <h3 align="center">Electrical Engineer · Austin, TX · MS from Texas State University · Currently Open to Work</h3>

-Electrical engineer who somehow ended up teaching computers to recognize emotions — and then built a bot to handle the job search doomscrolling because someone had to.
+Electrical engineer who somehow ended up teaching computers to recognize emotions — and then built a bot to handle the job search doomscrolling.
 I build things that sit at the intersection of hardware, software, and "wait, that actually works?"

 ---